MetOffice/PyPRECIS/CONTRIBUTING.md

 new/Wks10
 fix/Wks2_units
 ```
+* When you think your branch is ready to be merged into `develop`, open a new pull request.

 ## Signposting
 * **Issues** are tracked and discussed under the Issues tab.
 Please use issues to disucss proposed changes or capture improvements needed to work towards the next milestone.
 Issues or improvements that contribute to the next milestone to be captured in thr Wiki tab.